 I looked around and looked back at him and said, “Who’s the highest-ranking person around here in your convoy?”

-He looked around and the sheer terror came in his eyes.
+He looked around and sheer terror came into his eyes.
 “I guess it’s me, sir.”

 “All right.
 Who’s in charge here?”